kapilbuilds/AirMouse/README.md

-# Air Mouse Project
+Air Mouse Project

-This project allows controlling a PC cursor using a smartphone's motion sensors.
+This project allows controlling the PC mouse using a smartphone’s motion sensors.

-## Tech Used
-- Android (Kotlin)
-- Firebase Realtime Database
-- Python (PyAutoGUI)

-## How it works
-The Android app sends sensor data to Firebase.
-The Python script reads the data and moves the mouse accordingly.
+The mobile app sends motion data to Firebase, and a Python script reads it to move the cursor in real time.

-## Note
+Note:
-Firebase credentials are not included for security reasons.
+Firebase service account key is not included for security reasons.
+To run the project locally, generate your own key and place it next to receiver.py.

+A demo video is included for reference.